-- A. Commercial Corridor: Lots with frontages on (or surrounded by property that fronts or has existing access easements to) Hegenberger Road, Oakport Street, and Doolittle Drive south of Swan Way are designated as the Commercial Corridor.
+- A. Commercial Corridor: Lots with frontages on (or surrounded by property that fronts or has existing access easements to) Hegenberger Road, Oakport Street, and Doolittle Drive approximately 450 feet south of Swan Way are designated as the Commercial Corridor.
 Hegenberger Road and Doolittle Drive form the Airport Gateway under the City of Oakland's General Plan, which calls for Regional Commercial Uses.
-Oakport Street serves as the frontage road to I-880 and certain uses are permitted on properties with an Oakport Street frontage that are not permitted in the remainder of the Commercial Corridor. - B. Business Park Interior: Lots without frontages on Hegenberger Road, Oakport Street, and Doolittle Drive south of Swan Way are designated as the Business Park Interior.
+Oakport Street serves as the frontage road to I-880 and certain uses are permitted on properties with an Oakport Street frontage that are not permitted in the remainder of the Commercial Corridor. - B. Business Park Interior: Lots without frontages on Hegenberger Road, Oakport Street, and all property located within approximately 450 feet of Swan Way south along Doolittle Drive are designated as the Business Park Interior.
 This area consists of a mix of businesses serving local and regional customers, and includes light industrial, custom manufacturing, professional and personal services. - C. Park and Open Space: Property currently used for recreational and open space.
 This includes upland areas and tidelands, sloughs and marshlands.
 The area is enhanced by the Martin Luther King Jr. Regional Shoreline Park, San Leandro Bay, and a network of pedestrian trails.
 Most of the park and open space is managed by the East Bay Regional Park District.